Menu

 • Psychosocial Rounds: This is a forum for residents to discuss challenges faced as a physician in training and is meant to offer peer support to problem solve.

-• Cases can be:
+• Cases may include:

-• Dealings with patients, peers, superiors, staff, etc
+• Dealings with patients, peers, superiors, staff, etc.

 • Evidence Based Practice Journal Article Review: Landmark outpatient articles are presented by an assigned resident.
 The goal is to gain insight into the evidence behind why we practice the way we do, and to evaluate that evidence.